KhronosGroup/Vulkan-Loader/BUILD.md

 Also see the `LoaderAndLayerInterface` document in the `loader` folder in this repository for more information about loader operation.

-Note that some executables in this repository (e.g., `cube`) use the "rpath" linker directive to load the Vulkan loader from the build directory, `build` in this example.
+Note that some executables in this repository (e.g., `vk_loader_validation_tests`) use the "rpath" linker directive to load the Vulkan loader from the build directory, `build` in this example.
 This means that even after installing the loader to the system directories, these executables still use the loader from the build directory.